 Hedges: this section establishes standards for when and how hedge accounting may be applied.
 Hedge accounting ensures that all gains, losses, revenues and expenses from the derivative and the item it hedges are recorded in the statement of earnings in the same period.
-Adopting this section on January 1, 2007 did not have any effect on the financial statements ended December 31, 2007.
-The company did not use any hedging in 2008.
+The company did not use any hedging in 2009.